 About

-Yutaro Inagaki is a contemporary Japanese artist born in 1998.
-He is a figurative painter currently based in London.
-Raised in the suburbs near Tokyo, he has long been fascinated by the idea of the big city.
-During his teenage years, he was immersed in graffiti and urban exploration in Tokyo—experiences through which he began to understand the relationship between the city and its people.
-These early encounters continue to influence his murals, public artworks, and studio practice today.
+Yutaro Inagaki (b.1998) is a contemporary Japanese artist currently based in London.
+He works primarily in figurative painting.
+Raised in the suburbs near Tokyo, he has long been fascinated by the idea of the metropolis.
+In his teenage years, he immersed himself in graffiti and urban exploration around Tokyo, experiences that led him to begin understanding the complex relationship between cities and the people who inhabit them.
+These early encounters continue to inform his murals, public art projects, and studio practice today.

-Growing up in Japan, a largely homogeneous and group-oriented society, Inagaki has long questioned the place of individual identity within the collective.
-His practice explores themes such as repression and desire, tension and release, gentrification, and the plastic texture of contemporary city life.
+Having grown up in Japan’s homogenized, group-oriented society, Inagaki has long questioned the position of individual identity within the collective.
+The recurring human and animal forms in his work explore themes such as oppression and desire, tension and release, within the context of urban life.